galenseilis/old_blog/_posts/2023-12-19-ciw-simpy-clock.md

 This post looks at implementing a simple simulation described in the SImPy documentation using the Ciw Python package.

 ## SimPy Simulation
-On the home page of the [SimPy](https://simpy.readthedocs.io/en/latest/)documentation there is an example of a clock:
+On the home page of the [SimPy](https://simpy.readthedocs.io/en/latest/) documentation there is an example of a clock:

 ```python
 import simpy